When I tell friends, family members, and even complete strangers about iD Tech, I often get the same question—can kids actually learn to code?

 It’s no secret that coding continues to change the world we live in, and each new innovation leads to even greater opportunity.

 Looking for a way your child can define their path to coding greatness?
-Take a look at our coding summer programs.
+Take a look at our online coding courses for kids and teens.